AmanoTeam/UserLixo/README.md

 *   Follow the steps of the section "Setup"

+## Bing

+To utilize Bing, you either need to have Selenium installed or create a ‘cookies.json’ file.
+Learn more [here](https://github.com/acheong08/EdgeGPT/tree/main#collect-cookies)

 ## Notes

 If you find any bugs/issues you can report them by: